-When required by law, a student's parent/guardian or an adult student shall provide written, signed, and dated consent before the district discloses the student record.
+When required by law, the parent/guardian shall provide written, signed, and dated consent before the district discloses the student record.
 Such consent may be given through electronic means in those cases where it can be authenticated.
 The district's consent form shall specify the records that may be disclosed, state the purpose of the disclosure, and identify the party or class of parties to whom the disclosure may be made.
-Upon request by the parent/guardian or adult student, the district shall provide a copy of the records disclosed.
+Upon request by the parent/guardian, the district shall provide him/her a copy of the records disclosed.

-If the parent/guardian or adult student refuses to provide written consent for the release of student information, the Superintendent or designee shall not release the information, unless it is otherwise subject to release based on a court order or a lawful subpoena.
+If the parent/guardian refuses to provide written consent for the release of student information, the Superintendent or designee shall not release the information, unless it is otherwise subject to release based on a court order or a lawful subpoena.

-Within five business days following the date of request, the authorized person shall be granted access to inspect, review, and obtain copies of student records during regular school hours.
+Within five business days following the date of request, a parent/guardian or other authorized person shall be granted access to inspect, review, and obtain copies of student records during regular school hours.